 After you’ve submitted your application, a loan representative may contact you to verify some details.
 Discover provides three ways for applicants to deliver copies of supporting documents: A secure upload server, a fax number, and a U.S. postal mail address.

-Discover offers personal loans with low, fixed interest rates and no fees as long as you pay on time.
+Discover offers personal loans with decent fixed interest rates and no fees as long as you pay on time.
 It’s a great personal loan choice for borrowers with good credit.
-There’s a quick prequalification option, a fast approval process and you could get your loan as soon as the next business day.
+There’s a quick prequalification option and a fast approval process, and you could get your funds as soon as the next business day.

 But Discover personal loans aren’t for everyone.
 If you don’t qualify on your own, you may not be eligible for a personal loan.
 The lack of co-signer availability means that if your credit score and history aren’t very good, you can’t use someone else to vouch for your creditworthiness.
-Those on the higher end of fair credit may qualify, but if you have lower than a 660 credit score, you might not be eligible for a Discover personal loan and may want to find a bad or fair credit lender instead.
+Those on the higher end of fair credit may qualify, but that doesn’t mean you’ll get the best interest rate available.
+If you have lower than a 670 credit score, you might not be eligible for a Discover personal loan and may want to find a bad or fair credit lender instead.

 Federal Financial Institutions Council.
-"Bank Secrecy Act / Anti-Money Laundering Examination Manual," Page 47.
-Accessed May 15, 2020.
+"Bank Secrecy Act / Anti-Money Laundering Examination Manual," page 47.
+Accessed Oct.
+20, 2020.